Table of Content

 2. Lack of Product-Market Fit

 Should your MVP fall short of your target market’s needs, growing it will not solve the underlying reason.
 A product that does not appeal to consumers is probably going to fail, even with extra features.
-Before growing, it is imperative to compile and act upon customer comments to guarantee the product satisfies market expectations.
+Before growing, it is imperative to compile and act upon customer feedback to guarantee the product satisfies market expectations.
 Knowing what comes after MVP helps you solve problems before they get more serious.

 3. Market Changes

 The change in the market environment affects the relevancy of your product.
 Your MVP may become less competitive depending on new rivals, changing customer tastes, or emerging technology.
-Consistent market trend research can help you ascertain whether your product is still suited for scaling.
+Consistent market research can help you ascertain whether your product is still suited for scaling.

 4. Regulatory Hurdles